odata2ts/odata2ts/int-test/cli/README.md

 messages all are.
 What an option does to the generated code is not - that is the business of the generator unit tests in `packages/odata2ts/test/generator` and of the compile gate in `int-test/config-variants`.

-The one deliberate exception is `debug`, in `config-file.test.ts`: it decides whether every emitted file opens with `@ts-nocheck`, and that is worth pinning here because it is the reason every other generating test configuration in this repository switches the option on.
-A type check over output which has exempted itself from type checking proves nothing.
+The one deliberate exception is `enableTsNoCheck`, in `config-file.test.ts`: it decides whether every emitted file opens with `@ts-nocheck`, and that is worth pinning here because a type check over output which has exempted itself from type checking proves nothing.
+The same test pins that `debug` has no effect on this - the two options used to be one switch and are now unrelated.

 ## The files